A circular logo for The Housing Helpdesk with a house wearing a yellow headset in the center.

 When you review a deed restriction, confirm these 5 things:

-• Primary residence requirement: how “primary residence” is defined and verified
+• Primary residence requirement: Confirm how “primary residence” is defined and verified for that specific home.

-• Resale process: price formula (if any), required approvals, and who you’re allowed to sell to
+• Resale process: Understand the price formula, required approvals, and who you are allowed to sell to.

-• Eligibility rules: income, employment, and residency requirements, household composition, and whether owning other property is allowed
+• Eligibility rules: Review income, employment, and residency requirements, as well as household composition rules.

-• Capital improvement policy: what needs approval, what counts as an eligible improvement, and what can be credited at resale
+• Capital improvement policy: Find out what needs approval and what specific projects can be credited at resale.

 Why deed-restricted housing exists